 In this session he started by practicing his homework exercise for the left hand playing fifths.
 Then, we started looking at the melody of the song he wants to learn and talked about the rhythm and the way it is played.
 We also saw the drawings we will use for the project which I scanned for him, so that he can upload them to his computer.
 Finally, we practiced the chord progression for the song

-How can a tutor help you learn Gifted?
+How can a tutor help a gifted student?

-Varsity Tutors’ Gifted tutors are familiar with the unique needs of gifted students, and our one-on-one sessions provide the personal attention that classrooms cannot always offer.
+Varsity Tutors can help you connect with tutors who are familiar with the unique needs of gifted students.
+These one-on-one sessions provide the personal attention that classrooms cannot always offer.

 Gifted students often do not receive the stimulation and time they require within an academic setting.
-Gifted students engage with material differently, often in ways they cannot explain when they are young, and they may work at a faster or slower pace than their peers.
-Gifted tutoring can foster a gifted student’s growth in subjects that interest him or her most, or in those areas that challenge him or her most.
-Our tutors can help a student stretch his or her interdisciplinary understanding of content, as well as teach him or her to verbalize their unique thinking processes.
-In addition to working with students, our committed tutors can also remain in contact with teachers to strengthen the school-student-tutoring relationship.
+Gifted students engage with material differently – often in ways they cannot explain when they are young – and they may work at a faster or slower pace than their peers.
+Private tutoring can foster a gifted student’s growth in subjects that interest him or her most – or in those areas that challenge him or her most.
+An experienced tutor can help a student stretch his or her interdisciplinary understanding of content, as well as teaching the student how to verbalize his or her unique thinking processes.
+In addition to working with students, a committed tutor can also remain in contact with teachers to strengthen the school-student-tutoring relationship.

 Tutoring is available when and where you need it most.
 Call Varsity Tutors today to get started.